-Summary Boat pose (Paripurna Navasana) is an expert-level isometric yoga hold that targets the hip flexors, rectus abdominis, obliques, and quadriceps.
-Despite its reputation as a pure core exercise, anatomical analysis shows the hip flexors (particularly the psoas and rectus femoris) do the heaviest work in this pose.
-A study in the International Journal of Yoga found that 10 weeks of regular yoga practice significantly improved flexibility and balance in athletes (Polsgrove et al., 2016).
-The critical form cue?
-Keep your spine straight.
+Summary Boat pose (Paripurna Navasana) is an expert-level isometric yoga hold that targets the hip flexors (psoas, rectus femoris), rectus abdominis, obliques, and quadriceps.
+Despite its reputation as a pure core exercise, anatomical analysis shows the hip flexors do the heaviest work in this pose.
+A study in the International Journal of Yoga found that 10 weeks of regular yoga practice improved flexibility and balance in athletes (Polsgrove et al., 2016).
+The critical form rule: keep your spine straight.
 A straight back with bent knees beats a rounded spine with straight legs every time.
 No equipment needed.
 Boat pose builds the deep core stability and hip flexor endurance that carries over to nearly every athletic movement.

 Boat pose looks like sitting.
 You lean back, lift your legs, and hold.
 That's it.
 So why is it one of the hardest yoga poses to hold for more than 10 seconds with good form?
 Because there's no way to cheat it.
 Your hip flexors either hold you up or they don't.
 Your spine either stays straight or it collapses.
 There's nowhere to hide.

-Here's the thing most people get wrong about navasana: they think it's a core exercise.
+Most people get one thing wrong about navasana: they think it's a core exercise.
 And it is, partly.
 But the real driver of this pose is your hip flexors.
 The psoas, rectus femoris, and pectineus.
 Without those muscles, the pose is physically impossible.
 Without meaningful abdominal engagement?
 Still doable.
 That doesn't mean your abs aren't working.
 They are, isometrically, to keep your torso from folding forward.
 But the hip flexors are running the show.
-And honestly, understanding that changes how you approach the pose entirely.
+And understanding that changes how you approach the pose entirely.

-Boat pose muscles targeted diagram showing hip flexors and rectus abdominis as primary movers with obliques, quadriceps, and lower back as secondary stabilizers
+Boat pose muscles engaged: hip flexors (psoas and rectus femoris) and rectus abdominis as primary movers, with obliques, quadriceps, and erector spinae as secondary stabilizers, plus hamstring stretch in the full V-hold

-Boat pose muscles targeted: hip flexors (psoas, rectus femoris) drive the leg lift, rectus abdominis and obliques stabilize the torso, quads extend the knees in the full variation.
+Boat pose muscles engaged and stretched: hip flexors (psoas, rectus femoris) drive the leg lift, rectus abdominis and obliques stabilize the torso, quadriceps extend the knees in the full variation, and hamstrings receive a length challenge as the legs straighten.

 How to Do Boat Pose (Step-by-Step)